getphyllo/phyllo-connect-reactnative/README.md

 yarn add phyllo-connect-react-native
 ```

-This will bring all dependencies to your project.

-This package uses some dependencies to work, which you can install using
+Install iOS dependencies using pods

 ```sh
 cd ios && pod install
 ```

-### Using Phyllo-connect-react-native-sdk in your project
+## Using Phyllo-connect-react-native-sdk in your project

-Import and create an instace
+### Import and create an instace

 ```sh
 // import the PhylloConnect to your application